Some more changes to rat/sleep.md

 |N: Researchers injured the rats, I gather.

 For example, humans are a euthermic species, meaning we are warm-blooded.
 We can, to some degree, regulate our body temperature in different environmental conditions.
-We can sweat when its hot and shiver when its cold.
+We can sweat when it’s hot and shiver when it’s cold.

 During rem sleep, you stop regulating your body temperature (!).
 Think about that.
 During dreaming, your brain completely suspends the fundamental and complicated function of temperature regulation